 This policy meant controlling both raw materials and finished products and, consequently, decreased private trade.

 However, the situation in Shanghai was complicated, the renminbi replaced the Gold Yuan, (the Silver Yuan could not be exchanged for renminbi) but the replacement of silver, gold and foreign currencies proved more difficult.
 The renminbi lost within 2 weeks 91% of its value of silver coins and prices increased by 170%.
 Speculation severed the situation.
 On 10 June 1949, the Shanghai Exchange closed.
 Speculators changed their targets to materials (grain, coal, and cotton).
 The CCP stroke back, they transported grain and cotton from all controlled areas to the major urban markets.
-This action stopped the speculation and prices became stable in March 1950.

 Money stock: the total volume of money held by the public at a particular point in time.
 NNP Netto national Product Real money Balance measure the purchasing power of the stock of money.
 The index is 100.
-"This velocity represents the average number of times the currency changes hands over the year.
-Each time the currency changes hands and is spent, still more upward pressure is added to prices and so rising velocity only exacerbates the extent to which too much money is chasing too few goods."

 One remedy to solve the problem of rapid velocity was the introduction of the ‘parity deposit system’, the deposits were indexed to consumption commodities used by the local consumers.
+In May 1950, the monetary authorities introduced this new scheme of saving deposits; the deposit would increase in money value if the composite price of the real unit should increase, but would retain their original cash value if the composite price of the real unit should decrease.

 Private banks...